SRB measures and Young towers for surface diffeomorphisms: Building a tower out of hyperbolic branches: Proof of Theorem

-In this section we prove Proposition \ref{prop:nicefat-tower}.
-We split the proof into two independent parts, one to prove the hyperbolicity and distortion conditions \ref{Y1}--\ref{Y2} which follow from the hyperbolicity and the fatness condition, and the second to prove the integrability of the return times, which follows from the strong T-return property.
+We split the proof into two independent parts, one to prove the hyperbolicity and distortion conditions \ref{Y1}--\ref{Y2} using the hyperbolic branch property and H\"older estimate \eqref{eqn:fa-Gamma}, and the second to prove the integrability of the return times, which follows from the Lebesgue-strong T-return property.